michi-gato/libraryblorg/snguyen_cv.md

 * WNYC’s Werk It Festival 2018 Scholarship

 ### PRESENTATIONS

-A Preserve This Podcast workshop.
-Outlier Podcast Festival, Austin, TX.
-With Dana Gerber-Margie.
-(2019-05-18)

 It's the year 2039.
 Where's your podcast?
-(A Preserve This Podcast workshop).
-University of Texas at Austin Libraries, Austin, TX.
+(A Preserve This Podcast workshop)
+* Outlier Podcast Festival, Austin, TX.
 With Dana Gerber-Margie.
+(2019-05-18)
+* University of Texas at Austin Libraries, Austin, TX.
+With Dana Gerber-Margie.
 (2019-05-17)

-It's the year 2039.
-Where's your podcast?
-(A Preserve This Podcast workshop).
-Center for Investigative Reporting, Emeryville, CA. With Mary Kidd and Dana Gerber-Margie.
+* Center for Investigative Reporting, Emeryville, CA. With Mary Kidd and Dana Gerber-Margie.
 (2019-05-11)

-It's the year 2039.
-Where's your podcast?
-(A Preserve This Podcast workshop).
-Metropolitan New York Library Council, New York City.
+* Metropolitan New York Library Council, New York City.
 With Molly Schwartz, Mary Kidd, and Dana Gerber-Margie.
 (2019-03-21)

 Responsive OER Programming at City Tech.
 CUNY/SUNY OER Showcase 2019, Baruch College Vertical Campus, New York City.
 With Cailean Cooney and Elvis Bakaitis.
 (2019-03-22)

 ### COMMUNITY ENGAGEMENT

-*First Year Student Representative* for Society of American Archivists, University of Washington (SAA-UW) Student Chapter (2018—2019)
+**First Year Student Representative**, Society of American Archivists, University of Washington (SAA-UW) Student Chapter (2018—2019)
 Advocate and plan programming to serve the Society of American Archivists-University of Washington Student Chapter online members.

-*Communications Liaison* for bloggERS—SAA Electronic Resources Section (2018—2019)
+**Communications Liaison**, bloggERS—SAA Electronic Resources Section (2018—2019)
 * Disseminate new blog publications to relevant networks (e.g. listservs, forums, social media, etc.) for the Society of American Archivists Electronic Resources Section blog.
 * Brainstorm and recruit authors and article topics with Editorial Board members.

-*Product Manager* for  Delta.NYC | Civic Hall Labs (March—May 2018)
+**Product Manager**, Delta.NYC, Civic Hall Labs (March—May 2018)
 * Lead a team of 4 digital strategists to fulfill Carroll Gardens Association (CGA), a community-based affordable housing & domestic worker rights non-profit, CRM needs in an 8-week pro bono tech program.
 * Guide the team and (CGA) through discovery, strategy, research, configuration, implementation, and training,
 * Develop and integrate a customized Airtable database into CGA’s daily workflow, including comprehensive help documentation for sustainable, efficient, and effective outreach and constituent tracking.

-*Archivist, Volunteer* for Bob Mizer Foundation (Jan 2012—Dec 2014)
+**Archivist, Volunteer**, Bob Mizer Foundation (Jan 2012—Dec 2014)
 * Digitize & restore 50 thousand out of 2 million images, letters, film, & artifacts for a non-profit foundation dedicated to preserve the 50-year career of a 20th century photographer.
 Record metadata & file naming on Collective Access.
 Draft finding aid.

-*Librarian, Intern* for Luna Dance Institute (Oct 2011—Jan 2015) Promote dance education by hosting open story time for students & families.
+**Librarian, Intern**, Luna Dance Institute (Oct 2011—Jan 2015) Promote dance education by hosting open story time for students & families.
 Implemented cataloging and check out systems for 1,197 books & 403 research articles on to LibraryThing.

 ### Skills